eHabitat/ehabitat/docs/source/contributing/diataxis_for_arviz.md

-(diataxis_for_TimeXAI)=
+(diataxis_for_eHabitat)=
-# Diátaxis for TimeXAI
+# Diátaxis for eHabitat

-TimeXAI documentation has the {doc}`diataxis:index` as a North Star.
+eHabitat documentation has the {doc}`diataxis:index` as a North Star.

-There are however some specificities to TimeXAI case and knowing Diátaxis alone is not enough to be able to understand TimeXAI doc structure and correctly place new content pages within it.
+There are however some specificities to eHabitat case and knowing Diátaxis alone is not enough to be able to understand eHabitat doc structure and correctly place new content pages within it.
-At the same time, having a basic understanding of Diátaxis is needed to understand this page and the content structure in TimeXAI docs.
+At the same time, having a basic understanding of Diátaxis is needed to understand this page and the content structure in eHabitat docs.

 These are: